CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Ideal for walking and other sports (rowing machine, lifting, etc.)

-They are perfect for wide feet thanks to their wide toe box and shoelaces that you can make looser.
+They are perfect for wide feet thanks to their wide toe box and shoelaces, which you can make looser.

 It’s a shame they are not suitable for men.
 Based on customer reviews, it’s better to go a half size or an entire size up if you have wide feet.